starling021/ehtools/README.md

 > Bourne-again shell and Gnome-terminal shell

-    INFO: Bourne-again shell and Gnome-terminal shell needed for ehtools GUI and also without Gnome-terminall shell modules such as (eht1, eht2 and etc.) will not work!
+    INFO: Bourne-again shell and Gnome-terminal shell needed for ehtools TUI and also without Gnome-terminall shell modules such as (eht1, eht2 and etc.) will not work!

 > Good internet connection for server support (only ehtools PRO)